SRLA Scholarship Program

-The recipients of our scholarships graduated from 51 different high schools over the Greater Los Angeles area, and will attend 44 separate colleges or universities from California to New York.
-With the start of school in fall of 2018, every campus of the University of California system, almost all branches of the California State University system and most local Community Colleges, as well as several Ivy League universities will have one or more SRLA students gracing its halls.
+The recipients of our scholarships graduated from 51 different high schools over the Greater Los Angeles area, and will attend 34 separate colleges or universities from California to the East coast.
+With the start of school in fall of 2019, every campus of the University of California system, most branches of the California State University system, and local Community Colleges, all will have one or more SRLA students gracing its halls.

 These recipients not only represent the best of their schools, but they have achieved an elite status—completing a 26.2-mile marathon, a feat accomplished by only a fraction of the population.
 This achievement requires resolve, perseverance, focus and determination, all qualities required to find success at college or university.

 It is with gratitude and appreciation to all supporters that many of our students will have the opportunity to realize their dreams of going to college.
 As noted by Karina at Canoga Park High School, “I know for a fact that if I hadn’t joined SRLA I wouldn’t [have] had the motivation to move forward and work hard.
 I am now graduating with honors this June and have one of the highest grades in my environmental science class.”

 Congratulations to all in the graduating Class of 2019!